freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 ## Tables

-If a property is a list, you can choose to project it as a table.
-Tables can be either row or column based.
+If a property is a list, you can choose to display it as a table.
-Row based means that each element of the list is displayed in a row.
-Column based, obviously, means that each element is displayed in a single column.
-The default is row based.
+Tables can be either row-based or column-based.
+In a row-based table, each element of the list is displayed in a separate row, while in a column-based table, each element is displayed in a single column.
+The default is row-based.

-Defining a table is a two-step process.
+Defining a table involves two steps:

-1. Add the keyword `table` to the list property that you want to display as a table.
-Optionally, add one of the keywords `rows` or `columns`.
+1. Add the keyword `table` to the list property you want to display as a table.
+Optionally, you can also specify either `rows` or `columns`.
-2. Add a table-projection to the type of the elements in the list.
-The table-projection defines the headers of the table and which parts of the list elements are displayed in which row or column.
+2. Define a table-projection for the type of the elements in the list.
+This projection specifies the table headers and
+3. determines how the elements of the list are arranged in rows or columns.

 <Note>
 <svelte:fragment slot="content">